logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 > You should not use the pipe '|' or commas ',' within your regular expression
 > when using the string rules format as it will cause a conflict with how
-> validators parsing work.
+> validators parsing works.
 You should use the object format of the rules
 > instead.
-Note that when using the object format in your HTML template you
+Note that when using the object format in your HTML template, you
 > need to escape all backslashes.
 > Example: `v-validate="{ required: true, regex: /\\.(js|ts)$/ }"`

 ### [required:{invalidateFalse?}](#rule-required)

 The field under validation must have a non-empty value.
-By default all validators pass the validation if they have "empty values" unless they are required.
+By default, all validators pass the validation if they have "empty values" unless they are required.
 Those empty values are: empty strings, `undefined`, `null`.

 By default, the boolean value of `false` will pass validate.
 Setting invalidateFalse to true will fail validation for false values.
 For example, using `v-validate="'required:true'"` is helpful to support pseudo-checkbox validations where the checkbox must be checked.
 Note that `<input type='checkbox' v-validate="'required'" />` automatically supports this scenario.